Tottenham transfer news: Spurs hold Tanguy Ndombele exit talks as offers for Dele Alli will be considered

 Doherty could also join the England midfielder in leaving Spurs this January.

-The right-back has started only 13 Premier League games for the club since joining from Wolves in August 2020.
+The Republic of Ireland right-back has started only 13 Premier League games for the club since joining from Wolves in August 2020.

 Spurs want to sign a right-wing back and a striker